npm doctor runs a set of checks to ensure that your npm installation has

 Sometimes, this may entail changing the registry you're pointing at.
 This

-npm doctor just lets you, and maybe whoever's helping you with
+part of npm doctor just lets you, and maybe whoever's helping you with

 support, know that you're not using the default registry.